Israelis pay last respects to warrior-statesman Sharon

 LOVED AND HATED

-Sharon drew the long-standing enmity of Arabs over the 1982 massacre of hundreds of Palestinian refugees at the Sabra and Shatila camp in Beirut by Lebanese Christian militiamen allied to Israel, where he was defence minister at the time.

-A lifelong farmer renowned for his big appetite, Sharon was known as "the Bulldozer", in part for his headlong pursuit of hardline policies that included a major growth in settlements across terrain Israel captured in the 1967 Middle East war.
+A lifelong farmer, Sharon was known as "the Bulldozer", in part for his headlong pursuit of hardline policies that included a major growth in settlements across terrain Israel captured in the 1967 Middle East war.

 "He was bound to the land.
 He knew that the land must be protected.
-And he understood above all else that our existence is predicated on our ability to protect ourselves by ourselves," Netanyahu told his cabinet on Sunday after ministers stood for a minute's silence as a mark of honour.
+And he understood above all else that our existence is predicated on our ability to protect ourselves by ourselves," Netanyahu told his Cabinet on Sunday after ministers stood for a minute's silence as a mark of honor.

 Many Israelis will remember Sharon as a brilliant but unpredictable military leader who fought in the 1948 war of Israel's founding and, rising to general, went on to earn a reputation for trigger-happy disobedience on some occasions.